Bandwidth/bandwidth-cli/README.md

 Your credentials have been saved.
 You can now start using the CLI.
 ```

-## Getting started
+## Getting Started With Bandwidth
 First time users should use the `quickstart` command to get started.
-You can use `quickstart` to order a number, or
+You can use `quickstart` to order a number without prior
-simply setup your account (and order numbers later).
+setup, or simply setup your account (and order numbers later).

 ```
 >bandwidth quickstart